Skip to Content

 low waste packaging

-Tiger Balm doesn’t come in plastic.
-It’s packaged in cardboard and the actual balm is in a glass jar.
+Aside from being a natural remedy for all sorts of ailments, it doesn’t come in plastic.
+The product is packaged in cardboard and the actual balm is in a glass jar.
 The lid is also metal.

 There is a bit of plastic film wrapped around the lid, but this is just to protect the seal.
 You can recycle it with your local plastic film drop off center.